Sam-Kruglov/bank/README.md

 A Web Admin Portal for the whole bank.
 Create customers, watch their transactions in real-time, and maybe something else.
 Work in progress.

+**Please, Note** that I [specialise in backend development](https://github.com/Sam-Kruglov/bank/issues/7) but also trying to learn front end.

 #### See [Architectural Plans](Architectural%20Plans.md)

 ---